bldl/emplace-spidermonkey/README.md

   Example workflow:

-  1. *some line from the specification*.
+  1. *Some line from the specification*.
   2. Find some other function with the same or similar spec line in the ECMA-262 specification.
   3. Look up the function in Searchfox.
   4. Borrow from the other function.